Sunday, September 30, 2012

 Recent developments have greatly expanded the scope of the Health Care Liability Act to include claims that have been considered as premises liability claims in the past.

-Claims by employees of a hospital who was not a subscriber (did not carry workers compensation insurance) are Healthcare Liability Claims.
+by employees of a hospital who was not a subscriber (did not carry workers compensation insurance) are Healthcare Liability Claims.

 Tex.
 W. Oaks Hosp., LP v.
 Williams, Texas Supreme court, 2011), although the employee was not a patient at the hospital.
 The Texas Medical Care Liability Act requires that the plaintiff fie a supporting medical report supporting the claim and such a report was not filed, therefore the plaintiff takes nothing.